hkoba/perl-eva/README.md

  * 'Find ISA Hierarchy' in 'Inspect' menu retrieves class hierarchy and push it on stack. # So you can 'Open' it.

-KOBAYASI Hiroaki -------- hkoba@t3.rim.or.jp --------
-If you feel my english is strange, please correct me.
-As a "casual" programmer, I really need 'perl/Tk'.